orze4r/Networking-Journey/README.md

 - **Images from external sources:** Any images in the `/images` folders (may exist in different subfolders of the repository) that are not created by me are included **for reference only** and **are not covered under this license**.

+### ⚠️ Note about Dates

+Some of the dates you see inside the individual markdown files may **look older than the creation date of this public repository**.

+Here’s why:

+- These notes were originally created and worked on in a **private repository over the past 2–3 months**.
+- When I decided to make this section public, I **copied the existing content** into this new repository.
+- The dates in the files reflect **when each note was first written**, not when this public repo was created.

+✅ The content itself is accurate, complete, and represents my learning journey.
+This note is here to clarify that **older dates don’t mean outdated or irrelevant content** — they just preserve the original creation history.

 ---

 ## 🛠️ Who might find this useful